The Hidden Costs of Bad Track Data (and How to Avoid Them)

 3. Automate Where Possible

 Manual entry is one of the most common sources of error.
-Wherever possible, automate the collection and transformation of data.
+Wherever possible, automate the collection and transformation of data, especially when orchestrating integrations you can build with Deck across fragmented portals and systems.
 This minimizes mistakes and frees your team to focus on higher-impact work.

 4. Audit Regularly